 Before diving into your strategy, you need to know what you're working with.

-Step 1: do an audit
+Step 1: Do an audit

 Like most things, an email marketing strategy can't be built without first doing some prep work.
 This goes for someone new to marketing as well as for an agency that's swimming in emails all day every day.